 Total Hours | 66 |

-The PhD program in Health Education & Promotion has two additional graduation requirements: a comprehensive examination and dissertation.
+The PhD program in Health Education & Promotion has additional graduation requirements, including a comprehensive examination and dissertation.
+See below:

 Dissertation: Students are required to complete an acceptable dissertation that shows their ability to conduct independent research.
-The dissertation should also demonstrate skills in organization, writing, and presentation on a particular topic in the field.
+The dissertation should also demonstrate skills in organization, writing, and presentation on a particular topic in the field of health education and promotion.
 It should make an original contribution to knowledge and be approved by the dissertation committee and Dean of the Graduate School.
 A final oral dissertation defense is the culminating experience.
 A minimum of 18 hours of HHE 699 Dissertation Research hours must be completed.

 Transfer Credit